discover learn connect

 We Were Children

-In this feature film, the profound impact of the Canadian government’s residential school system is conveyed through the eyes of two children who were forced to face hardships beyond their years.
+In this feature film, the profound impact of the Canadian government’s residential school system is conveyed through the eyes of two children, Lyna and Glen, who were forced to face hardships beyond their years.
+View their emotional story online.
+(84 mins)

-National Indigenous Peoples Day celebration - June 21, 12:00 - 4:00 PM, Mic Mac Park, Prince Road, Windsor, ON.
-See poster for additional details.
+Windsor Indigenous Peoples Day Celebration - Fri, June 21, at Mic Mac Park, Prince Road, Windsor, ON

 Indigenous Experience Ontario - Experience the history, traditions, cuisine, and cultures of the region’s Indigenous Peoples.
-Come with an open mind— and leave inspired and renewed.
+Explore with an open mind and visit these wonderful activities and destinations.
 Indigenous Experience Ontario is owned and managed by Indigenous Tourism Ontario, an Indigenous-led, non-profit organization that is committed to improving the socio-economic conditions of Indigenous peoples while providing a platform for cultural expression through tourism.

 Indigenous Historical Sites in Windsor Essex (Tourism Windsor-Essex) - Recognizing the Indigenous culture in our area is important as it is the basis of many traditions, customs, language and our connections to the land and life-sustaining resources.
 Explore the many interesting facts, attractions and points of interest here in Windsor Essex that relate to Indigenous History.